-Initial review is required within six months by a haematologist, immunologist, general physician, oncologist or paediatrician and ongoing reviews at least annually to assess clinical benefit.
+Initial review is required within six months by any specialist with ongoing reviews at least annually to assess clinical benefit.

 In principle, Ig should be continued or renewed only if there is a demonstrated clinical benefit; therefore documentation of clinical effectiveness is necessary for continuation of Ig therapy.